BeyondCy/Shellcode/Auxiliary/CovertOffsets/README.md

-#Convert Script for Pythont
+#Convert Script for Python

-    *Support binary-decimal-hexdecimal-octal convert types ..
+    #Support binary-decimal-hexdecimal-octal convert types ..
-    *V2 will be include floating point numbers ..
+    #V2 will be include floating point numbers ..

     from convert import *